-Zoya Ansari describes a classic failure
+Zoya Ansari describes classic Causes of failure

-Napoleon was not only the best military captain ever known to the world but he was also a social and administrative genius who brought about measures that are still in vogue.
+Napoleon Causes of failure were not only the best military captain ever known to the world but he was also a social and administrative genius who brought about measures that are still in vogue.
 His military victories saw the French expand their empire across Europe and Napoleon brought established mighty rulers to heel.
 Napoleon Bonaparte’s military genius was widely acknowledged and his rule was essentially underpinned by the force of his arms.
 He also was an exceptional ruler having uncommon understanding of governance affairs and the patterns of administration he devised were emulated the world over.
 His intellectual brilliance was celebrated far and wide with very few people matching the ingenuity of his mind.
 He is also known as the workaholic of history and his energy was exceptional in every respect.

 It is quite surprising that given his gifts and achievements he ultimately failed as the supreme ruler and was banished to the prohibitive island and died in isolation and ignominy.
 Despite his unprecedented victories, the matter of fact is that by the end of the Napoleonic era, France had been fighting her neighbours and her own people continuously for over 30 years.
 The generation that had grown up in the shadow of the revolution had also lived in the shadow of perpetual war.
 First to fend off invaders set on restoring the Bourbon monarchy, then to conquer territory in the interests of glory and revolutionary values.
 Without doubt, it was an exhausting experience.
 Hundreds of thousands of young men had been conscripted into the army and were then lost on the battlefields of Europe.
 The nation was growing weary, its resources running out and its people unable to indefinitely sustain even such successful wars.